What is a Direct Cremation & How Does Direct Cremation Work?

-Direct Cremation is an affordable way to cremate a body which does not include a funeral service and the cremation is not attended by a funeral cortege of family, friends or visitors which means costs are cheaper.
+A Direct Cremation (or Simple Cremation) is an affordable way to cremate a body that does not include a funeral service and the cremation is not attended by a funeral cortege of family, friends or visitors which means costs are cheaper.

-The recent rise in costs of cremation aswell as funeral costs in general has given rise to the trend of direct cremations (or simple cremations or direct disposal) as a cost effect way to say goodbye to a loved one.
-When conducting a direct cremation, there typically is no service, which means the crematorium can perform the cremation at a less busy time.
-This also means no family or friends are in attendance during the cremation with the ashes being delivered to the family after the cremation takes place, this makes direct cremation a much cheap option when arranging a funeral.
+The recent rise in costs of cremation aswell as funeral costs in general has given rise to this new trend of simple cremations as a cost-effective way to say goodbye to a loved one.
+When conducting a direct cremation, there typically is no official funeral service, which means the crematorium can perform the direct cremation at a less busy time.
+This also means no family or friends are able to attend the cremation with the ashes being delivered to the family after the cremation takes place, this makes direct cremation a much cheap option when arranging a funeral.

-This doesn’t stop you holding your own celebration after (or before) the cremation.
-Alot of families opt for a direct cremation and then arrange a celebration with the ashes at a time to suit them or during a scattering of ashes celebration.
+Opting for a direction cremation doesn’t stop you holding your own celebration after (or before) the cremation.
+A lot of families opt for a direct cremation and then arrange a celebration of life memorial service with the ashes at a time to suit them or during the scattering of ashes celebration.

 Rising Trend of Direct Cremation

-Arranging a funeral of any kind is a horrible task, we have attempted to answer all questions and guide you through the process below, if you have any more questions about arranging a direct cremation, or anything else funeral-related, please contact us.
+Arranging and planning a funeral after someone has died is a horrible task, we have attempted to answer all of your questions and guide you through the process below, if you have any more questions about arranging a direct cremation, or anything else funeral-related, please contact us.

-If you are considering this option, my first point would be to tell your funeral director, if you are using one, asap so they know.
-Some companies do not offer this service so its best to be upfront as early as possible.
+If you are considering a direct cremation, my first point of advice would be to tell your funeral director (if you are using one) asap, so they know.
+Some funeral directors do not offer direct cremation as a service so its best to be upfront as early as possible.

 How Much Does a Direct Cremation Cost?

-Direct cremations are alot cheaper due to the fact that bodies tend to be cremated quite quickly after death, cutting down storage costs.
-The cremation is conducted during quiet times to escape premium fees.
-Typically a low cost coffin is used and because there is no wake or people present to see the body, embalming is not required.
+Direct cremations are a lot cheaper than traditional funerals due to the fact that bodies tend to be cremated quite quickly after death, cutting down storage costs.
+The service is conducted during quiet times to escape premium fees and extra planning.
+Typically a low-cost coffin is used and because there is no wake or people present to see the body, embalming is not required.